 - Payment of all unresolved parking tickets.

-One-day Visitor’s Permits are available for vehicles belonging to friends and guests.
-Proof of residence within the district is required each time visitor permits are purchased.
-Residents, not the visitors, must purchase the Visitor Permits.
+One-day parking passes are available for vehicles belonging to friends and guests.
+Proof of residence within the district is required each time parking passes are purchased.
+Residents, not the visitors, must purchase the parking passes.

 EVS District Residential Parking Permit Requirements

 |Vehicle Not Registered to Evanston Address||Residential Parking Permit|